 It’s a basic tip, but it’s one that many people forget all about.
 Whenever you write a description, take the time to proofread and edit it, too.

 Leave enough time to walk away from it for a while and give yourself some space from the text before coming back to it.
-It’s also a good idea to give your writing to someone else to read, as they are removed enough to be objective about your work.
+It’s also a good idea to give your writing to someone else to read, especially someone who’s done proofreader jobs before, as they are removed enough to be objective about your work.

 Well-proofread work looks professional and is much more encouraging to the reader.
 It shows that you care about their experience, and that you’re taking care of the details.